PonomarevDA/tools/cyphal/README.md

 **Assumptions**

-- there is only one node only online and Node ID != 127
+- there is only one online node and Node ID != 127
 - a few tests are skipped for yakut node

 ## USAGE